claire-west/svstudio-manual/docs/advanced/groups.md

 Group instances do not interact with the contents of other groups present in the track, or with the contents of the parent track.

-Unlike overlapping notes, groups that overlap can produce output simultaneously because their synthesized output is calculated separately.
+Unlike overlapping notes, groups that overlap can produce output simultaneously because they are treated as separate phrases and their synthesized output is calculated separately.

 ![Overlapping Groups](/img/advanced/overlapping-groups.png)